STiFLeR7/InfoScout/README.md

-Nice — you’ve got **InfoScout** structured in a clean, modular way.
-From the tree and code, here’s how the repo description and README could be shaped so anyone landing on your GitHub instantly “gets it” without having to dig through files:

----

 # 📖 InfoScout

 **InfoScout** is an **Agentic AI web scout** that autonomously searches Google (and falls back to DuckDuckGo when needed), extracts the **top 10 results**, and returns them as structured, clickable links.
 It uses **Playwright** for robust browser automation, with HTTP + BeautifulSoup + regex fallback to stay resilient against SERP changes.